billbudge/WebEditorFramework/examples/functioncharts/README.md

 We create a helper functionchart for 'f' which contains pseudofunctions for two inputs and one output.
 This makes the functionchart abstract, indicated by a dotted outline around its function instances.
 Abstract functions can be used just like any function inside a functionchart and are interpreted as an implicit input of a function.

-In this example, we want to pass it to the inner functionchart, so we wrap it with an importer node.
-This converts the wrapped function into a function that produces instances of the wrapped function.
-It also allows us to create multiple instances from one input when that is desired.
+In this example, we want to pass it to the inner functionchart, so we make it an importer node.
+This wraps the function in another function that produces the wrapped function as an output.
+This allows us to create instances of the wrapped function, which we do here, and also to pass the function into other functions as an input.

 This function now looks like a "reducer".